PetrovicsRobert/coffee-shop-sales-analysis/README.md

 ```

 ![Top Selling Products in Last 3 Months](https://raw.githubusercontent.com/PetrovicsRobert/coffee-shop-sales-analysis/refs/heads/main/powerbi_charts/marketing_1.png)

+#### Insight
+The top-selling products in the last 3 months include Dark Chocolate Lg, Latte, and Earl Grey Rg, with quantities sold near or above 2900 units each, generating significant revenue.

+#### Recommendation
+Focus marketing efforts and inventory management on these top sellers to maintain and increase sales, including bundling promotions or loyalty rewards for these products.

+---

 **5.2.
 Which products have low sales performance but show potential for increased demand if offered with discounts or promotions?**
 ```sql